MitocGroup/deep-microservices-helloworld/README.md

 > deepify provisions the infrastructure and deploys the web app, empowering developers and devops engineers to automate the process.

+  Note: Amazon CloudFront distribution takes up to 20 minutes to provision, therefore don’t worry if it returns an HTTP error in the first couple of minutes.

 To learn more about `DEEP CLI` and `DEEP Framework`, please follow the link [What is DEEP Framework?](https://github.com/MitocGroup/deep-framework/blob/master/README.md#what-is-deep-framework-)